 Some supplements may enhance your efforts to support colon health, such as:

-Fulvic acid—BioActive Carbon can be an excellent tool in helping support colon health.
-It contains extracts of fulvic acid.
+Fulvic acid—Carbon-based binders can be an excellent tool in helping support colon health.
+They contain extracts of fulvic acid.
 Studies suggest that fulvic acid acts as an anti-inflammatory.
 It may also help prevent malignant cells from “sticking together” and inhibit them from latching onto your colon wall.
 (33)

 Intestinal-moving herbs—Constipation may increase your risk, so get your colon moving.
 Aim to have two to three bowel movements a day to make sure toxins properly exit your body.
 Intestinal-moving herbs—such as clove, ginger, and wormwood—may help prevent you from getting backed up.
 (34)